 Most civilians won't understand that SPINS is military lingo for Special Instructions.
 Yet, those of us with a military background have that special code language that we speak...

-(You may have an actual friend who is at the actual 'dream sheet' palace, where orders are cut seemingly with no logic or reason for personnel moves, yet they give you plenty of notice that the RFO with your name is in the hopper and the billet is at "X", you know, the dream billet at the top of your dream sheet, right?
+(You may have heard of the person who had an actual friend who is at the actual 'dream sheet' palace, where orders are cut seemingly with no logic or reason for personnel moves, yet they give you plenty of notice that the RFO with your name is in the hopper and the assignment/billet is at "X", you know, the dream assignment/billet at the top of your dream sheet, right?
+Did you ever have this kind of luck and fortune?

-The assignments person I had was somebody who apparently made orders decisions with a dart board, and who waited until the month before to levy orders.)
+Right!
+Me neither!
+The assignments person I had was somebody who apparently made orders decisions with a dart board, and who waited until the month before PCS to levy orders.)

-Likely scenario: You and your special person have planned a date a year ahead.
-10 or 11 months later, one or both of you get orders for PCS, TAD, TDY, deployment prep, or (more likely now) get your kit bag and move out date are in two weeks.
-(Consider yourself lucky for the 2 weeks)
+Likely scenario: You've planned THE date a year ahead.
+10 or 11 months later, one or both of you get orders for PCS, TAD, TDY, deployment prep, or (more likely now) get your kit bag and move out date are in days or a week.
+(Consider yourself lucky for the couple of days!)

-Yep, nicely put, crap happens, so we deal with it.
+Yep, nicely put, stuff happens, so we deal with it.

 I've conducted more ceremonies for military couples facing this that you'd believe.
 I'm the guy who can help you when the chaplain has deployed, is busy doing his thing at the base and you want to marry elsewhere and either A: the Chaplain is too busy to help, or B: the Chaplain cannot or will not travel to where you want to get married.